 Scopes have come a long way in just the past 10 years, both optically and mechanically.
 Every TRACT scope features hand turn reticle adjustments (no coin or screwdriver is needed like the old days) with a positive “click” for each adjustment value.
 No more guessing how much to move the adjustment.
 The precise value of each click is listed on the turret so you can easily make corrections quickly and easily.
 For example, most TRACT scope feature adjustments that are calibrated in ¼ MOA (This is approximately .25 inches at 100 yards) Very simply when you are sighting in at say 100 yards, 4 clicks are equal to one inch of movement.
 Let’s say you fire your rifle and the impacts are 3 inches low and 4 inches to the right of the bullseye.
 You simply move the adjustments in the direction you need the bullet impact to move to hit the center of the bull.
 In this case you would move the elevation turret in the UP direction 12 clicks (.25” x 12 clicks = 3”) and the Windage turret in the Left direction 16 clicks (.25” x 16 clicks = 4”.
 This should now place the bullets impact in the center of the bullseye.

-Dial or Not Dial
+Dial or Not To Dial

-As you can see the scope tracked perfectly, moving the correct value as adjusted for and then returned to the original zero/sight in setting.
+g.
 This shows the extreme precision that TRACT scopes provide.
 Gone are the days of old with the fears of worrying if the adjustments will work properly, in fact, every TORIC riflescope comes with High Profile Turret Kit with a zero stop and lock feature for improved accuracy.

 Custom Dial Options